Colab: History

 Colab members came together as a collective in 1977, first using the name Green Corporation, and initially received a National Endowment for the Arts (NEA) Workshop Grant through Center for New Art Activities, Inc., a small not-for-profit organization formed in 1974.
 In 1978, Collaborative Projects was incorporated as a not-for-profit of its own.
 By raising its own sources of funding, Colab was in control of its own exhibitions and cable TV shows.

 Advocating a form of cultural activism that was purely artist driven, the group created artworks, negotiated venues, curated shows, and engaged in discourse that responded to the political themes and predicaments of their time, among them the recessions of the 1970s, the Reagan era of budget cuts and nuclear armament, the housing crisis and gentrification in New York City, and other pressing social issues.

 In order to become a member, an artist had to attend three consecutive meetings.
 Artists who proposed artistic projects for funding needed at least two Colab members involved in the project.

+Colab's administrative structure mimicked that of a corporation or democratic government with elected president, vice-president, treasurer and secretary.
+The presidents of Colab were Beth B (1977), Coleen Fitzgibbon (1978-1979), Walter Robinson (1980), Kiki Smith (1981), Ann Messner (1982) and Sophie Vielle (1983-1984).